Community Localism Fund 2018/19

-Any service or asset transfer will be the subject of an agreement between Wyre Forest District Council and the applicant organisation.
+- Any service or asset transfer will be the subject of a formal agreement between Wyre Forest District Council and the applicant organisation.

-- Is the project about a community group/parish council taking over responsibility for services?
+- Is the project about a community group, town or parish council taking over responsibility for services?

 - Is the project about enhancing services and providing them at no additional cost to the Council?

 - Will the project help to reduce ongoing costs to the Council?

 - How will the project benefit Wyre Forest residents?

 - How innovative and well planned the project is